superelitist/OnlineEventsRedux/readme.md

 stealable_vehicle_flags=1023
 ;
 [DEBUG]
 ; You can usually ignore all of these...
 ; You can't turn logging entirely off, but you can change it some.
+The files usually don't get bigger than a MB though, so it's not a big deal.
 ;	LogError		= 1, Only things that should never have happened.
 ;	LogNormal		= 2, Some informational things, usually will only log once.
 Should get a couple lines a minute on this.
 ;	LogVerbose		= 4, Some informational things that repeat a lot.
-;	LogVeryVerbose		= 8, Mostly to follow program flow, but spammy.
+;	LogDebug		= 8, Mostly to follow program flow, but spammy. logging_level=8
-;	LogExtremelyVerbose	= 16, These will probably send a hundred times a second.
-This should always be off, unless you want a log file larger than your GTA install. logging_level=1
 ; Set this to about 10 or 15 seconds, and it will wait for the persistence script to load the vehicles, and then reserve those spawn points so they can't be used later.
 ; If this is set to 0 however, it won't wait or reserve spawns at all.
 It (mostly) works. seconds_to_wait_for_vehicle_persistence_scripts=0